-Pelcome to your exclusive guide to the climbs of the 2022 Dragon Ride where you'll find insight into the 10 key ascents that shape this great event.
-Taking in the best scenery South Wales has to offer the routes this year have been given a dramatic shake up.
-As you can see everything has been turned on its head and for the first time in over a decade the routes are being run in a clockwise direction.
-I say everything but that's not quite true.
-The two signature climbs of the Devil's Elbow and Devil's staircase remain in place and in their correct orientation but everything else has been masterfully re-enginered to present you with a fresh and invigorated challenge.
-Unless you've signed up to ride the full Dragon Devil then you'll not manage to tick off all the climbs in this guide on your day out and let's face it, 300 kilometres is a hell of a long way.
+Unless you've signed up to ride the full Dragon Devil then you'll not manage to tick off all the climbs in this guide on your day out and let's face it, 296 kilometres is a hell of a long way.
 The opportunity to ride the one and only Devil's Staircase though, is a challenge many will not be able to resist.

-Starting and finishing in the familiar surroundings of Margam Park all four routes now head out to the west before returning from the east and all start with the vicious twin ramps of Sardis Hill.
+Starting and finishing in the beautiful surroundings of Margam Park all four routes head out to the west before returning from the east and all start with the vicious twin ramps of Sardis Hill.
 This will shock the legs into action then a short while later following the junction at Glynneath the Macmillian route breaks away and heads east to Hirwaun.
 Continuing up Glynneath Hill the other three head on their way into the mountains in search of giant climbs and wide open spaces.
 Just after the 50 kilometre mark those on the Medio route split to immediately take on the full 8.9 kilometres of Bwlch Bryn-Rhudd which leaves the Gran Fondo and Dragon Devil heading west to face up to Black Mountain.
 Although not my favoured side, this climb is still a huge challenge and although it lacks the signature curves and bends of the northern face it does pass through arguably better scenery as it crosses the spine of the ridge.
 What you miss climbing the north side you'll get to enjoy descending as you flow through its sweeping corners on the rapid passage into the valley where at the 84 kilometre mark the Gran Fondo separates to leave just the brave to head north to find the Devil's Staircase.
 The 'Staircase' is etched into British cycling folk law having found fame and notoriety via it's inclusion on the parcours of the Milk Race many years ago.
 There's some grainy footage on Youtube that's well worth checking out if you like scenes of powerful Russians grinding impossibly big gears up 25% slopes.
 Not to mention 1980's cars being pushed uphill by hordes of spectators as they stutter to a halt on the vicious gradient.
 This long excursion north is of course worth it not just for the climbs but the approach road to the Staircase is simply sublime and seems a million miles from anywhere.
-Looping back south the Dragon Devil links back up with the Gran Fondo on the foot slopes of Bwlch Cerrig Duon which they tackle together before merging with the Medio Fondo to take on the remainder, and the toughest part of Bwlch Bryn-Rhudd then making their way to the timed climb, the Devil's Elbow.
-You know instantly that anything labeled 'Devil' is going to present a challenge and the Elbow certainly does.
-Climbing gently through the valley on the narrowest of roads through the gnarled scenery, it's hard not to gulp when you see the final bends come into view.
-Ramping up the first left hand hairpin you better get yourself ready for some serious time in the pain cave.
-You've got to give this one all you have, if not to top the leaderboard or post a good time on Strava but just to beat your mates.
-The added impetus an officially timed section gives is not to be underestimated and it will spur you on to dig as deep as you can.
-Once you've given your all up The Elbow continue south to meet up with the Macmillan route and together all four line up to do battle with the final two huge obstacles, Righos and The Bwlch.
-There's no point in being fresh for the journey home and the more you leave on the road the more calories you can consume afterwards so smash it up these climbs.
-Once crossed it's all down hill to the finish, the perfect way to end a tough ride.
-So which ever route you have chosen to ride I hope you enjoy the climbs of south Wales, enjoy the unique character of each one, soak up the scenery they take you though and of course the challenge of beating these famous roads.
-Simon.
+Looping back south the Dragon Devil links up with the Gran Fondo on the foot slopes of Bwlch Cerrig Duon which they tackle together before merging with the Medio Fondo to take on the remainder, and the toughest part of Bwlch Bryn-Rhudd then making their way to a new climb for this year, Pen y Fan.
+Due to an unfortunate date clash with an annual lifestock mobilisation we are unable to use the Devil's Elbow this year so all three of the longer routes are being diverted.
+Trust us, we are gutted to cut this brutal road from the route but we have to prioritise the saftey of riders, and SHEEP!
+In it's place we have inserted the easier but no less beautiful passage up the A470 in the shadow of Pan y Fan.
+Sweeping out of the deep valley on a gentle 5% slope your legs will be thankful of the change that's for sure then at Hirwan all four routes meet for the finale, the two huge obstacles of Righos and The Bwlch.